Administration for Community Living

 ACL supports the development of convenient, affordable, and accessible transportation options that enable people with disabilities and older adults to travel to work, volunteer, spend time with family and friends, and enjoy entertainment, recreational and religious activities.
 As the nation’s aging population continues to rise, the provision of safe and accessible transportation options remains a top concern of people with disabilities, older adults, caregivers and the communities where they live.

 Transportation Research & Demonstration Program

-In 2012, ACL and the Federal Transit Administration (FTA) developed and awarded a new cooperative agreement, "Research and Demonstration Program to Improve Coordinated Transportation Systems for People with Disabilities and Older Adults.”
+In 2017, ACL developed and awarded a new cooperative agreement, “Strengthening Coordinated Transportation Systems for People with Disabilities and Older Adults.”

 Purpose of the Program

 The purpose of this program is to identify proven models and approaches that can be used by states and communities to empower people with disabilities and older adults to be actively involved in the design and implementation of coordinated transportation systems in ways that successfully make those systems responsive to the needs of these populations.

 Visit the project site (www.acltoolkit.com).
 Transit Planning 4 All, sponsored by the Administration for Community Living, is an inclusive and coordinated transportation-planning project that has funded a series of pilot projects across the nation, each seeking to increase inclusion in transportation planning and services for people with disabilities and older adults.
 The website provides information on each of the demonstration programs along with tools that communities can use to initiate or strengthen their inclusive planning programs.